FCOO/geolocation/README.md

 [Safari](https://developer.apple.com/documentation/webkitjs/deviceorientationevent#//apple_ref/javascript/instp/DeviceOrientationEvent/beta)

+#### Screen Orientation

+The record returned by the event-handler includes two values from [The Screen Orientation API](https://w3c.github.io/screen-orientation/#widl-ScreenOrientation-lock-Promise-void--OrientationLockType-orientation): `angle` and `type`

+This package using the ponyfill [o9n v.
+2.1.1](https://github.com/chmanie/o9n) by [Christian Maniewski](https://github.com/chmanie) to get the values on different browsers

+#### Use and formats
      To add events-handler to these events use window.geolocation.onDeviceorientation( fn: FUNCTION(EVENT)[, context: OBJECT] )
         window.geolocation.onCompassneedscalibration( fn: FUNCTION(EVENT)[, context: OBJECT] )